rcazzara/seldovia/_people/Berger_Kenneth.md

 cemetery_plot: 206
 source_file: Cemetery Directory
 ---
-# Kenneth Berger

-## June 5, 1957, Anchorage, Alaska – July 9, 1966, Seldovia, Alaska

-**Kenneth "Kenny" Berger**, was born in Anchorage, Alaska on June 5, 1957 to Merle Berger and Lillian Hojnacke.
+**KENNETH BERGER, "Kenny**, was born in Anchorage, Alaska on June 5, 1957 to Merle Berger and Lillian Hojnacke.
 Merle and Lillian came to Alaska from South Dakota in 1955, with the US Army.
 The family moved to Seldovia in 1959 and left in 1968.